 Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the communal corridors.
 You will have access through the fire doors to the stairwell enclosures.
-The Exit Signage will lead you to the exit routes via either the left side stairwell or the stairwell shared with the adjacent block Andoversford Court
+The Exit Signage will lead you to the exit routes via either the stairwells at either side of the building (the left side stairwell is shared with Cam Court and the right side stairwell is shared with Andoversford Court).